 Credit: DNA Testing Choice

-Most of the favorable reviews did mention that TheGenealogist do the hard work for them, which meant that the staff really helped the customer with their queries.
+Most of the favorable reviews did mention that TheGenealogist does the hard work for them, which meant that the staff helped the customer with their queries.

 Complicated and not what expected!

 A few gripes from customers were that they didn’t get the results that they were after.
 One particular customer wanted to find immediate family yet all they got was about 200 4th cousins.